tomasfdev/DatingAppClient/README.md

 # DatingApp

 Front-End of a dating application where people can register and log in, have a live presence, live chat, like other users, send and receive messages in real time.
-This front-end is an Angular app using the DotNet CLI and the Angular CLI v16
+This front-end is an Angular app using Angular v15.

 ## Development server